Hague Convention and Cross Border Matters

 Cross border matters

 We can also assist you in other cross-border issues, for instance where there are matrimonial property and assets in a foreign jurisdiction.
-Our family and litigation lawyers have extensive experience advising and representing clients who have cross-border legal issues.

 Cross-border legal issues frequently occur in these areas: